greatMonster11/CT446/README.md

 # CT446
-Research about implement CNN for NLP Task
+Research about implement CNN for NLP Task apply for VietNamese